Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Proofs

 Let $\kb$ be an arbitrary knowledge base and $\pmax(\kb)$ the extended logic program consisting of rules (ADM1)--(ADM22) listed in Encoding \ref{tab:asp-dmax} in Section \ref{sec:asp-algo-dmax}.

 \begin{lemma} $\pmax(\kb)$ does not have an answer set if and only if $\kb$ contains one or more contradictory formulas. \begin{proof} The knowledge base, i.\,e., its formulas, subformulas, and atoms are modelled by (ADM1)--(ADM2) and (ADM4)--(ADM7).
 Note that each $\varFor \in \kb$ gets a label $i$, and is represented as $\texttt{kbMember(}\varFor, i \texttt{)}$ (ADM1).
 The two truth values are represented by (ADM9).
 Moreover, via (ADM3) we represent $|\kb|+1$ interpretations in $\pmax(\kb)$.
-We denote these interpretations as follows:
+We denote these interpretations as follows (note that we represent $\omega_i$ simply as $i$ in ASP):